-1. To promote a caring ethos and to encourage positive relationships between all of the members of the school community.
+To promote a caring ethos and to encourage positive relationships between all of the members of the school community.
 Every student has the right to come to school and feel safe, happy and valued.
 Emphasis is placed on the importance of each individual within the school community, and on the need for mutual concern and respect between all of its members.

-4. To ensure that each pupil knows and is known personally and in some depth by at least one member of staff.
+To ensure that each pupil knows and is known personally and in some depth by at least one member of staff.

 As a result of the general daily contact, and by means of regular personal interviews, the Form Teacher develops a close knowledge of a particular individual’s circumstances.
 This knowledge is especially important during periods of stress for the pupil, for instance, when transferring from Junior School to Senior School, during GCSE exams, or when personal problems arise.

 To monitor each individual pupil's progress and achievement across the whole curriculum, to maintain appropriate records and to create an overview of his/her approach to different learning tasks.

 It is important to develop a learner's profile across the curriculum, and to create an overview of the pupil’s performance.
 Every pupil has a unique profile, and both the student themselves and their teachers can learn from it.
 We effectively record information relevant to the progess of individual pupils.

+To encourage a caring and orderly environment within which all pupils can exercise initiative and develop.
 All members of staff of Runnymede College will encourage and reinforce an atmosphere in which each student feels important and can make their own personal contribution to the group.
-It is essential that each student feels that he/she can express his/her points of view, always in a respectful and constructive manner, and that these views will be taken into consideration.
+It is essential that each student feels that they can express their points of view, always in a respectful and constructive manner, and that these views will be taken into consideration.
 A positive and structured environment is a prerequisite of this.
 The pastoral care system will support the discipline system in reinforcing the school ethos of mutual respect and consideration for others.
 Students who behave in such a way that impede the existence of a positive atmosphere will be supported in their efforts to change in order to conduct themselves in a manner more in line with the values upheld at the school.

 To impart proactive, preventive pastoral care.

 Although it is inevitable that much of the pastoral care undertaken at school is a reaction to problematic situations that arise, the school recognises the importance of a curriculum that provides opportunities for personal development other than in a purely academic sense.
 We aim to offer activities that allow students to explore and develop in areas that complement their intellectual progress, and help them to face the demands that they experience as they grow.
 These activities will include PSHE (Personal Social and Health Education) such as Sex and Relationship Education (SRE), drugs education, health and personal safety, and citizenship.
 Other related aspects of pastoral care are academic support and careers and vocational education.

-9. To provide a point of personal contact for parents to give their view of their child's progress, and to work with the home in all aspects of pupil development.
+To provide a point of personal contact for parents to give their view of their child's progress, and to work with the home in all aspects of pupil development.